nyu-daniel-zint/intro-to-computer-science-2023-fall/slides/arrays.md

-veggies.add("crispy lettuce"); // add crispy lettuce to our list of vegetables veggies.add("ketchup"); // add ketchup (a sweetened condiment) to our list of vegetables veggies.add("bacon"); // add bacon (an animal product) to our list of vegetables veggies.remove("avocado"); // remove avocado from our list of vegetables int pos = veggies.indexOf("ketchup"); // returns 3, since "ketchup" is at position 3 String sweetStuff = veggies.get(pos); // returns "ketchup", which is at position 3
+veggies.add("crispy lettuce"); // add crispy lettuce to our list of vegetables veggies.add("ketchup"); // add ketchup (a sweetened condiment) to our list of vegetables veggies.add("bacon"); // add bacon (an animal product) to our list of vegetables int pos = veggies.indexOf("ketchup"); // returns 3, since "ketchup" is at position 3 veggies.remove(veggies.indexOf("avocado")); // remove avocado from our list of vegetables String sweetStuff = veggies.get(pos); // returns "ketchup", which is at position 3
 ```